dylan-lang/binary-data/documentation/source/reference.rst

            [*field-spec*] [;]
          end

-   :parameter binary-format-name: The name of the defined class will surrounded by angle brackets.
+   :parameter binary-format-name: A standard Dylan class name.
-   :parameter super-binary-format: The superprotocol name without surrounding angle brackets.
+   :parameter super-binary-format: A standard Dylan name, used superclass.
    :parameter summary: A Dylan expression consisting of a format-string and a list of arguments.
    :parameter over-spec: A pair of binary format and value.
    :parameter length-expression: A Dylan expression computing the length of a frame instance.